Montana Cowboy Hall of Fame INDUCTEE 2014

 In 1910, second-generation Fred Hirschy borrowed from an area bank to buy a neighboring ranch so that he could begin his own ranching operation raising beef cattle.
 He was an extremely good businessman and a tireless worker, and over the years, other ranches were added to the original property.

-Jack’s mother always said; “Jack was born old”, meaning he never acted like a kid, he was always working.
-He went to grade school in Fox, Montana.
-It was a one-room school down the road about two miles from the home ranch.
-He also attended two short term business schools.
-He worked on the family ranch, and in 1941, he bought his own neighboring ranch adding to the family ranching operation.
+Flora always said, “Jack was born old,” meaning he never acted like a kid and was always working.
+He attended a one-room school in Fox, Montana, about two miles from the home ranch.
+He also attended two short-term business schools.
+Jack worked on the family ranch, and in 1941, he bought a neighboring ranch, adding to the family ranching operation.

-Jack was a Master Mason and a member of the Bagdad Shrine, and the longest standing member of the Shrine at the time of his death.
+Jack was a Master Mason and a member of the Bagdad Shrine.
+He was the longest standing member of the Shrine at the time of his death.
 He was very active in Montana Stockgrowers for many years.
-Jack was also on the boards of Metals Bank in Butte, Montana and State Bank & Trust in Dillon, Montana for many years.
-He was very proud of the fact that he still owned the ranch that his grandparents had homesteaded in 1894 and it was still in the family.
+Jack was on the boards of Metals Bank in Butte and State Bank & Trust in Dillon for many years.
+He was very proud of the fact that the ranch his grandparents had homesteaded in 1894 and was still in the family.

-Ann followed in her mother-in-law’s footsteps and was very active in politics.
-She was appointed by President Nixon to the OSHA committee in Montana.
-She was the first Montana State Cowbells president in 1953 and was the Montana Director for the Miss Rodeo America Pageant for many years.
+Ann was very active in politics.
+She was appointed by President Nixon to the Occupational Safety and Health Administration committee in Montana.
+She was the first Montana State Cowbells president in 1953 and was the Montana director for the Miss Rodeo America Pageant for many years.
 Ann also was on the committee that put together the history book.
-She wrote many family stories for those families that couldn’t write themselves.
-She was on the and enjoyed helping out the school in many ways.
+She wrote many family stories for those families who couldn’t write themselves.
+She was on the University of Montana Foundation Board and enjoyed helping out the school in many ways.

 Both Jack and Ann were members of the Order of the Eastern Star.
-They were “good” Republicans and attended the Inauguration of Ronald Reagan and George H.W.
-Bush in 1985.
+They were Republicans, attending the Inauguration of Ronald Reagan in 1985.

 Ann passed away in 2006.
 A friend wrote: